OddCanons/flames_of_war/grey_aliens.md

 This is the third draft of the unofficial force description, updated for the fourth edition of Flames of War.

-## Introduction
+# Introduction

-It's late 1943.
+It's 1945.
 They have been watching us kill each other.
 Their calculating minds were going to wait for the dismantling of the vast worldwide machinery of war, but invading and harvesting a planet defended with nuclear weapons is messier.
 The strategic brains have reasoned that the invasion should begin at once.

-## Greys Special Rules
+# Greys Special Rules

 The following special rules apply only to Grey forces.